kazekim/jhstructmapper-go/README.md

 # JHStructMapper Go!

 Sample Package code with GoLang for **mapping field from source struct to the target struct**.
-There are options to map only some field, all field or custom map too.
+There are options to map only some fields or map all fields.

 # How to Install